-We have been made aware of a number of new Apps that are now available to download, often for free, on Apple or Android devices.
+We have been made aware of a number of Apps that are available to download, often for free, on Apple or Android devices.

 The House Party App is taking social media by storm.
 It’s from the same company that created Fortnite.
 Over the last 48 hours there has been lots of misinformation over social media about it.
 As with all live-streaming platforms, screenshots, unsolicited messages and self-generated sexualised imagery can put young people at risk.

 Links to ‘rooms’ can also be shared publicly – to other platforms which could see uninvited users joining.

 ‘Rooms’ should be locked to prevent uninvited guests from joining – remember all rooms will lock by default if a user enables ‘private mode’.